ericoporto/ags-manual-wiki/Settingupthegame.md

     borders above and below.
 Today this is rather a compatibility option for importing old projects, because AGS does not have proper support for custom viewport size.
+-   **Game file name** - your game's executable and/or data filename.
+This string will be used when creating game package files on disk.
 -   **Game name** - your game's title.
 This string will be displayed at the window title, and also added to the game's executable properties.